Reef-Catchments-Science-Partnership/2024-Attagad_IndividualPAF/README.md

 ### Project Description
 The thesis aim is to analyse and evaluate statistical trends in water quality time-series PAF sampled in GBR waterways.
 Three objectives are to:

-1) calculate time-series PAF for pesticide samples collected for up to 12 years from 13 monitoring sites,
+1) Calculate time-series PAF for pesticide samples collected for up to 12 years from 13 monitoring sites,

-2) statistically analyse temporal trends of time-series PAF by implementing Change Point analysis (CPA) and Seasonal Mann-Kendall analysis (SMK), and
+2) Statistically analyse temporal trends of time-series PAF by implementing Change Point analysis (CPA) and Seasonal Mann-Kendall analysis (SMK), and

-3) identify and explore any significant trends at those sites with possible contributing factors.
+3) Identify and explore any significant trends at those sites with possible contributing factors.

 ## Table of Contents